TasmoAdmin/TasmoAdmin/README.md

 ### Home Assistant Addon

-TasmoAdmin is also available as [Home Assistant](https://www.home-assistant.io/) addon, please refer to [Home Assistant - addon TasmoAdmin](https://github.com/hassio-addons/addon-tasmoadmin) for more information.
+TasmoAdmin is also available as a [Home Assistant](https://www.home-assistant.io/) addon.
+See the [TasmoAdmin Home Assistant app](https://github.com/hassio-addons/app-tasmoadmin) for more information.

 ### Using a Web Server